-Specialist Eye Lid Surgery: What to Expect From an Experienced Canthoplasty Surgeon such as Dr Benjamin Burt, FRANZCO FACS.
+Oculoplastic Eye Lid Surgery: What to Expect From an Experienced Canthoplasty Surgeon such as Dr Benjamin Burt, FRANZCO FACS.

 Not all surgeon’s are equal in terms of experience and training.
 It’s best to choose a Surgeon who has made corrective eye surgery and plastic surgery for eyelid corrections their life’s work.